 Monitoring of glycemic status, as performed by patients and health care providers, is considered a cornerstone of diabetes care.
 Results of monitoring are used to assess the efficacy of therapy and to guide adjustments in medical nutrition therapy (MNT), exercise, and medications to achieve the best possible blood glucose control.

 This position statement presents the recommendations of the American Diabetes Association on the tests used most widely in monitoring the glycemic status of people with diabetes and addresses both patient and physician/laboratory-based testing.
 It does not address tests for diabetes screening and diagnosis.
-The recommendations are based on both the American Diabetes Association’s technical review, “Tests of Glycemia in Diabetes” (1), and the National Academy of Clinical Biochemistry’s laboratory medicine practice guideline on the subject (2).
+The recommendations are based on the American Diabetes Association’s technical review on the subject, which should be consulted for further information (1).

 BLOOD GLUCOSE TESTING BY PATIENTS